Topics and Descriptions

 4.1 Optical Communications

-Broadly encompasses the areas of optical communications and optical transmission systems, including long haul networking, undersea networks, short reach applications, data centers, passive optical networks, RF over fiber transmission systems and free space communications principles.
-The subtopic also covers novel encoding schemes supporting high capacity communications (such as OAM, Nyquist pulses / spectrum shaped modulation, super-channel and multi-carrier transmission techniques), short reach modulation schemes and transmission in unconventional bands.
-Submissions are also welcome in the areas of DSP or machine learning for optical transmission systems and linear and nonlinear impairments compensation and mitigation.
+Broadly encompasses the areas of optical communications and transmission systems, including undersea, long haul, short reach, and data center networking and applications, as well as passive optical networks, RF over fiber, and free space optical communications.
+The subtopic also covers novel encoding schemes supporting high capacity communications utilizing all of light’s degrees of freedom, such as multiplexing and diversity via wavelength, time, polarization, and space, including OAM, Nyquist pulses, spectrum shaped modulation, super-channel and multi-carrier transmission techniques, short reach modulation schemes and transmission in unconventional bands.
+Submissions are also welcome in the areas of DSP or machine learning for optical transmission systems and compensation and mitigation of linear and nonlinear impairments.

 4.2 Fiber Optics for Communications